 Why is Bonaire the shore diving capital of the world?
 Bonaire's coral reefs provide some of the best shore diving in the world, with easy access to more than 60 shore dive sites.
 The freedom of diving on your own schedule, fitting in as many day and night dives as your dive computer allows, enjoying great year-round conditions, and exploring beautiful, protected reefs makes Bonaire one of the best shore diving destinations.

 Predictably calm conditions and great visibility make Bonaire’s shore dive sites perfect for both experienced divers and those still working on their buoyancy and navigation skills.
-Easy tank rentals and unlimited diving package are available enabling divers to take their equipment and explore the island by rental vehicle, diving any of the 60+ well-marked shore dive sites in Bonaire.
+Easy tank rentals and unlimited diving packages are available, enabling divers to take their equipment and explore the island by rental vehicle, diving any of the 60+ well-marked shore dive sites in Bonaire.
 Hilma Hooker is a wreck dive accessible from shore, with the 236-foot (72-meter) freighter resting in 65-95 feet (20-29 meters) of water.
 Karpata dive site is worth the more difficult shore access and offers potential pelagic sightings and a gorgeous vertical wall.
 Bari Reef is an easy shore dive with great macro critters.

 Related: Bonaire underwater photos by Todd Winner